ShaneHower/ML_Video_Game_Data/README.md

 The full feature accuracy test resulted in a value of 0.3739 while the selected feature accuracy test resulted in a value of 0.3146.

 ## Experimenting to Increase Accuracy
-To try and increase the accuracy score for this prediction model I decided to experiment and see if the names could give any indication as to what a game's genre is.
+To try and increase the accuracy score for this prediction model I decided to experiment and see if the names could increase the prediction accuracy.
 The way I approached this problem was to create a list of unique names and check if a title contained any of those names.
 It would then create a new column and assign that entry 'True' if that word was in the title or 'False' otherwise.  so for instance, let's say I have this data set:
 ![before name split](https://user-images.githubusercontent.com/34482822/37256623-bfc2b13e-2533-11e8-8206-c215156ed72c.png)

 After running through the python script I would end up with a new data set:
 ![after name split](https://user-images.githubusercontent.com/34482822/37256629-d3abf0a2-2533-11e8-9b50-02443bef3c07.png)

 Unfortunately, this made the prediction even less accurate.
 There was not a Gini importance score higher than 0.1.
-As you could guess, this also created a tremendous amount of features.
+As you could guess, this also created a tremendous amount of features (11,047).
 These were a few of Gini importance scores.
+The most important still being JP_Sales and Publisher_ID.
 ```
 ('Wii', 0.0002298817063839135)
 ('Sports', 0.00048535764702372362)